shangril/crero/README.md

+Security: do NOT enable "material things shop" CURRENTLY.
+It has a SEVERE security issue.
+Please wait for a security FIX.
+See ./tip.php.
+2022/10/02
 # Help
 Primary place for information is the #crero chatroom on the https://libera.chat IRC (Internet Relayed Chat) network.
 Volunteers to make IRC presence or even willing to pass around information and help people are welcome there.